Sunday, March 17, 2024

 The screen is larger than a GBC's screen.
 With the X4 or X4P modes, the screen size is approximately 6.8cm (diagonal) and with the Full option 7.5cm.
 An original GBC's screen is about 5.9cm.
 Frame interpolation leaves something to be desired, as there is noticeable judder with scrolling graphics that scroll smoothly even with other backlit replacement screens.
 When using the X4 or X4P modes, the unused pixels of the screen will show a border of a shade of black different than the border of the glass lens protector.
 Unfortunately the active display area is not centered within the "inner border", it is shifted upward relative to the center of the "outer border."

 The speaker's volume can get louder than any GB, GBP or GBC.
-However at the loudest settings you will feel the speaker's vibrations and sounds can get distorted, especially if the device is laying on a hard surface.
+However at the highest volume settings you will feel the speaker's vibrations.
+Sounds can get distorted on medium volume settings, especially if the device is laying on a hard surface.
 The headphone jack did not distort at even the loudest volume level, had low noise levels and sounded a bit crisper than the speaker.
 Stereo panning in Space Invaders was correct, not reversed.
 The volume wheel uses a rocker mechanism and each increase or decrease of the volume requires a separate shift upward and downward.
 Unlike a potentiometer there is no end to a rocker wheel's movement and the control is digital.

 Features of the FPGBC